-Siesta Key has a new makeover.
+Siesta Key renovations have given the Key a whole new look!
 Siesta Key has been recently renovated and reconditioned, and it looks and functions better than ever.

 Siesta Key Beach just celebrated the completion of a two-year project to improve its facilities.
 This $21.5 million project was funded through the Sarasota County penny sales tax.